sidhgurnani/yolo-object-sorter-docs/docs/architecture.md

 * **What happens if the user cannot feed objects one-by-one?
 How does the system handle this?** &rarr; Using something like a feeder can allow objects to be fed more uniformly, regardless of how the user would load the objects.
 * **How can the system detect the objects in a webcam?
 Should a box be built around the webcam and an LED to illuminate it or is there another solution?** &rarr; Two options can be considered: 1. creating a custom enclosure around the webcam with a light that will hopefully detect objects, or 2. using a mirror to angle the view of the webcam downward and create a 3D printed conveyor belt.
 * **What mode of movement should objects use when sending an object to the webcam and from the webcam to the bin?** &rarr; Two options can be considered: 1.
 Using a relatively universal rail that could transfer objects via a rail 2. perhaps this can be done with a 3D printed conveyor belt, with bins being put on the side of the conveyor belt for easy object sorting via motors or something built into the belt itself.

+Update (Nov 2025):

+* Note that I answered the questions with what concepts I had in mind at that time, which did not line up 100% with the concept that I ended up going with.
+The questions and answers were more posed to generate thinking on my side.
+The answers to the questions were nonbinding at the time, and ended up differing from what the final prototype looked like.